 If you want to get more sophisticated you can invest in a quality marketing automation platform – however for this you’ll probably need some specialist resource, either on your team or externally.
 Getting to grips with a service like Marketo or Pardot is not something you can drop on your staff along with everything else they need to handle.

-Whoever is working with it needs to know enough about Google AdWords to report on the results and keep everyone honest.
+Whoever is working with it needs to know enough about Google Ads to report on the results and keep everyone honest.
 So consider hiring in a specialist to set up and manage the campaigns, even if your monthly spend is only a few hundred dollars.

 Let’s start by explaining what they are.
 A Content Distribution Network does what it says on the tin: it helps you distribute your content across a network of websites.
 Next time you’re on your favourite online news site, look out for a section at the bottom of the page called something like “From the web”.
 Chances are those stories have been put there by a CDN, probably Outbrain or Taboola.